Cholelithiasis (Gallstones)

 Treatment

-- Sickle Cell Disease (Mimics a Sickle Cell Crisis)
+- Sickle Cell Disease – Episodes Can Mimic a Sickle Cell Crisis

 - Hereditary Spherocytosis (If Already Preforming Splenectomy)